railwayapp/docs/src/docs/diagnose/webhooks.md

 ## Muxers

 Webhooks contain Muxers which will automatically identify webhook URLs and transform the payload based on where it's going.
-Below are the currently supported Muxers.
+Below are the currently supported Muxers:
 - Discord
 - Slack